 E stands for Euphoria.
 Seek your joy, wherever you can.
 This does NOT mean that you should do exactly as you please without any plan for the future, and sometimes “seeking euphoria” means to make a long-range strategy for coming out and being in the world.
 But whether your joy is about a single afternoon or the rest of your life, it should be your goal.
 And I wish you love upon your journey.

 Dogs.
 Over the course of my life I have owned maybe a dozen— three Dalmatians, a mutt, a chocolate Lab, a Gordon setter, and another mutt I called a “Kennebec Valley Flycatcher.”
-Currently I have two black labs, both of them so old they are really like Grey Labs.
+At present I am down to one dog, a creature so old she is really like a Grey Lab.

-My next book is GOOD BOY: My Life in Seven Dogs, which will be published by Celadon, a division of Macmillan.
+My most recent book is GOOD BOY: My Life in Seven Dogs, published by Celadon, a division of Macmillan.
+It’s currently available in hardcover and in audio; paperback is coming in 20201.
 It is about seven moments in my life pre-transition, and the dogs I owned at each of those moments.
 In that way, it is a memoir of masculinity, as told by a woman in late middle age who remembers that country the way an emigrant might remember the country of her birth.
-Pub date is April 2020.
-There will be a lot more info on this site as pub date draws near; and a book tour is likely for spring/summer of 20.

-And a third book, a novel, will be forthcoming from Ballantine/Random House; this book is being co-authored with my friend Jodi Picoult and will come out in 2023.
+After GOOD BOY, my next project is a novel forthcoming from Ballantine/Random House; this book is being co-authored with my friend Jodi Picoult and will come out in 2023.
+There is also another nonfiction book from Celadon slated for 2o24.